-This week is Hanukkah, and so it seems an interesting time to reflect on what it means to be Jewish in America.
-For the record, an American Jew is more likely to be the victim of a hate crime than any member of any other faith, though Jews number under 2 percent of the U.S. population.
+This week is Chanukah, and so it seems an interesting time reflect on what it means to be Jewish in America.
+For the record, an American Jew is more likely to be the victim of a hate crime than any member of any other faith, though Jews number under two percent of the US population.
 According to the FBI, attacks on Jews outnumber those against all other faiths combined.
-According to the Anti-Defamation League, anti-Jewish incidents increased nearly 60 percent in 2017.
+According to the Anti-Defamation League (ADL), anti-Jewish incidents increased nearly 60 percent in 2017.
 It’s the biggest increase in two decades.
 Boulder Rabbi Ruth Gelfarb said she was “shocked” when I shared the statistics with her.

-I have been the victim of anti-Semitism, as has every member of my family.
+I have been the victim of antisemitism, as has every member of my family.
 There are too many stories to tell.
-When I attended a small liberal arts college, there was an article in the student newspaper touting diversity and describing the demographics of two schools.
-It stated that our college and a neighboring university each had a student body that was one-third Jewish.
+When I attended a small liberal arts college, there was an article in the student newspaper.
+The story touted diversity and described the demographics of two schools.
+It stated that our college, and a neighboring university, each had a student body of one third Jews.
 A student said, “That’s not true!”
 She instructed the other students to read the names of the editorial staffs of the two student newspapers.
 Superficially, the lists appeared to represent a cross section of the student bodies.
 The student said, “See!!
 They’re all Jewish!”
-In a Kafka-esque reference she said, “They don’t want you to know how may of them are crawling in and out of here.”
+In a Kafkaesque reference she said, “They don’t want you to know how may of them are crawling in and out of here.”
 There was some debate, but in the end the dissenters let it go.

 Make no mistake.
 The intent is antisemitic, even when organizers say otherwise.
 The pretense is that it is political discussion.
 It’s really a political device fueling hatred, and using that ancient hate to accomplish some other hidden agenda, some jockeying for power.
 The same is true at the personal level.

 The explicit expressions, tagging and demonstrations, are easy to spot and decry.
-Implicit anti-Semitism is perhaps more insidious and more ubiquitous.
+Tacit antisemitism is perhaps more insidious and more ubiquitous.
 It’s easily explained away.
 What about those who spread malicious gossip?
-A classic anti-Semitic libel is “Jews have all the money.”
-When someone says, “You think you’re entitled,” when all pragmatic evidence points to the contrary, is that implied anti-Semitism, a reference to an old lie?
+A classic antisemitic libel is “Jews have all the money.”
+When someone says, “You think you’re entitled,” when all pragmatic evidence points to the contrary, is that tacit antisemitism, a reference to an old lie?
 What about when someone scores a good deal, and says “I really ‘Jewed’ him down!”?
 It would be unthinkable to make an insulting remark regarding a person’s race or origin.
 Yet my husband’s former boss told him to “consider your heritage,” when the boss might have said, “Let’s reduce the budget on this project.”

 So the next time you find a bit of negative thinking creeping into your mind, ask yourself some leading questions about your presumptions, your underlying values.
-In this season of Hanukkah, see if you can find a path of greater enlightenment, greater charity, a bigger view.
+In this season of Chanukah, see if you can find a path of greater enlightenment, greater charity, a bigger view.
 Build yourself a bigger tent.
-Remember, hate has no home here in Summit County.
+Remember Hate has no home here in Summit County.

 Susan Knopf is a Summit County resident.
 She has won awards from the Associated Press and United Press International for her news reporting.